Plain Writing at ONHIR

 Let us know how we’re doing

 You can help us to meet our plain language goals by letting us know when we fall short.
-If you have trouble understanding any of our documents or any material on our Web site, please contact Scott Kuhr at email@example.com or 928-779-2721.
+If you have trouble understanding any of our documents or any material on our Web site, please contact Teresa Slater at firstname.lastname@example.org or 928-779-2721.

-We have to report on our Progress and compliance with the Plain Writing Act by July 13, 2011.
-We will post that annual report here.
+We have to report on our Progress and compliance with the Plain Writing Act, we will post that annual report here.